Are Children Born in Australia Citizens?

-Where both parents are on visas but they hold different types of visas, the child will acquire the ‘best’ status.
+Where both parents are on visas, but each parent holds a different type of visas, the child will acquire the ‘best’ visa status.
 For example, if the mother is on a temporary visa but the father is on a permanent visa, the child will acquire a permanent visa.

 - The length of time the child has lived in Australia;

 - Whether the child considers Australia to be their home;

 - The length and nature of any period of absence from Australia;

 - Whether the child retained their right to re-enter Australia during any period of absence;

 - The nature and extent of the child’s ties to Australia such as the presence of their family here, attendance at school and involvement in the community.